bastianhs/Object_Oriented_Programming_Lab/tutorial2/notes_tutorial2.md

 tutorial 2 number 3 (folder n3)
-answers is not 100% correct
+the answer is not 100% correct